Kartverket-gruppe4/Kartverket.MVC.4/README.md

 ### Scenario 4: User-Friendly Interface and Mobile Access
 The platform is a user-friendly interface for both submitters and caseworkers.
 Both submitters and caseworkers can access the system on mobile and desktop devices, with a responsive design.

-## Security and Authorization
-?????
+## Expandable Structure (Er dette bra????????)
+The project is designed with the potential to grow and evolve to meet future needs, and being open source allows for customization to suit specific requirements.

+Katrtverket.
+(2024).*Prosjektoppgave Kartverket.pdf*. https://uia.instructure.com/courses/16039/pages/group-project-guidelines

-# Technical Requirements and Expectations
+# Technical Requirements and Fulfillment
 To ensure the project's success, the following technologies and tools are implemented and fulfilled:
 - GitHub
 - ASP.NET Core